wragge/newspaper-front-pages/README.md

 ### `front_pages_totals.parquet`

 Derived from `front_pages.parquet` by adding together the word counts for articles within each category, giving us the total words per category for each front page.
+It was created on 2 August 2023.
 There are 4,351,009 rows of data (35.1mb).
 Includes the following columns:

 | Column | Description |
 |--------|-------------|